sdi2000150/Intro_to_Programming-2020/Assignment1-PrimeNumbers/README.md

 ./kalmpr

-2) Timed Run (program is optimized to run as "fast" as possible):
+2) Timed Run (program is optimized to run as fast as possible):

 time ./kalmpr